joliva/XChatterPi/docs/AUDIO_RECORDER.md

     - Level 1: Moderately aggressive
     - Level 2: More aggressive
     - Level 3: Most aggressive (less likely to detect background noise as speech)
+-   `remote_save` (bool, optional): Whether to save the file to a remote host.
+Defaults to False.

 **Returns:**